 Iron needs of the pregnancy trimester vary, in the first trimester iron needs are precisely lower than the period before pregnancy because pregnant women do not have menstruation and the fetus conceived does not need much iron.
 By the second trimester, the need for iron began to increase, at this time there was an increase in the number of red blood cells [29].
-In the third trimester, the number of red blood cells increased by 35%, along with an increase in iron demand of 450 mg. the increase in red blood cells is caused by the increased by cobalt, inosin, etionin, vitamin C, HCL, succineic and other acid compounds.
+In the third trimester, the number of red blood cells increased by 35%, along with an increase in iron demand of 450 mg. the increase in red blood cells is caused by the increasing need for oxygen from the fetus.
+Iron absorbed can be increased by cobalt, inosin, etionin, vitamin C, HCL, succineic and other acid compounds.
 Acid will reduce ferry ions to fero and inhibit the formation of Fe complexes with insoluble food [30,31].